francosbenitez/thesis/README.md

-# Data Analysis of My Undergraduate Thesis: Project Overview
+# Data Analysis of My Undergraduate Thesis
 * Developed Python functions to manipulate and plot the dataset.
 * Created some R plots to visualize likert scale results.